-Attorney: Assault Charges To Be Filed Against NFL Star Aaron Donald
+NFL Star Aaron Donald Accused Of Assault

 — Andy Sheehan (@AndySheehankdka) April 14, 2021

-Attorney Todd Hollis provided a picture to KDKA’s Andy Sheehan of a man who appeared to have a swollen eye and cuts on his face and said he would be pressing charges again the NFL star.
+Attorney Todd Hollis provided a picture to KDKA’s Andy Sheehan of a man who appeared to have a swollen eye and cuts on his face and said that man would be pressing charges again the NFL star.

-Hollis says De Vincent Spriggs, who is the man in the photo, intends to file criminal charges against Donald for an alleged assault in the overnight hours of last weekend, April 10-11.
-It allegedly happened between 3-4 a.m.
+Hollis says De Vincent Spriggs, who is the man in the photo, is filing a complaint against Donald for an alleged assault in the overnight hours of last weekend, April 10-11.
+It allegedly happened between 3-4 a.m. at an after-hours club on the city’s South Side.

-The attorney says Spriggs will file the charges at Pittsburgh Police Zone 3.
+Just before the noon hour, Hollis and Spriggs, 26, arrived at the Pittsburgh Police Zone 3 station in Arlington to file the police report against Donald.

 — Andy Sheehan (@AndySheehankdka) April 14, 2021